giuliacassara/awesome-social-engineering/README.md

 * [Awesome OSINT](https://github.com/jivoi/awesome-osint) - Awesome list of OSINT
 * [OSINT Framework](http://osintframework.com/) - Collection of various OSInt tools broken out by category.
-* [Intel Techniques](https://inteltechniques.com/menu.html) - A collection of OSINT tools.
-Menu on the left can be used to navigate through the categories.
 * [NetBootcamp OSINT Tools](http://netbootcamp.org/osinttools/) - A collection of OSINT links and custom Web interfaces to other services such as [Facebook Graph Search](http://netbootcamp.org/facebook.html) and [various paste sites](http://netbootcamp.org/pastesearch.html).
 * [Automating OSINT blog](http://www.automatingosint.com/blog/) - A blog about OSINT curated by Justin Seitz, the same author of BHP.